15 Different Types of Hawks in Mississippi

 1. Sharp-Shinned Hawk

-The Sharp-Shinned Hawk (Accipiter striatus) is first on our list of types of hawks in Mississippi.
-It is a small bird of prey found throughout Mississippi.
+The Sharp-Shinned Hawk (Accipiter striatus) is the first on our list of hawk types in Mississippi.
+It is a small bird of prey found throughout the state.

 These types of hawks in Mississippi typically have a bluish-gray back and wings, a light-colored chest, and a white neck ring.

-They measure about 12 to 16 inches long, with a wingspan of 20 to 25 inches.
-It is one of the smallest hawks found in North America.
+They measure about 12 to 16 inches long and have a wingspan of 20 to 25 inches.
+They are one of the smallest hawks found in North America.

 They prefer to live in open deciduous forests but can also be found in cities, parks, and other developed areas.